pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/git_log_head_to_new_branch.png"> </p>

 As you can see HEAD points to the last commit we made in the new_branch.
 Now here is where the "magic" happens.
-If you have open python_file.py in your vscode and you are in the main branch you should see only the "import os" but if you now execute ```git switch new_branch``` vscode will automatically show you the vesrion of the file in the new_branch.
+If you have open python_file.py in your vscode and you are in the main branch you should see only the "import os" but if you now execute ```git switch new_branch``` vscode will automatically show you the version of the file in the new_branch.

 <p align="center">
 <img title="a title" alt="Alt text" width=300 src="images/python_file_main.png">
 <img title="a title" alt="Alt text" width=300 src="images/main_new_branch.png">
 </p>

-Same holds if we create a new file in one branch, stage it and commit this file doens't exist for the other branch.
+Same holds if we create a new file in one branch, stage it and commit it.
+This file doesn’t exists for the other branch.
 VScode will automatically "remove" the file you created in the new_branch when you switch to the main branch.
 It will disappear from the left panel.

 <p align="center">
 <img title="a title" alt="Alt text" height=300 width=250 src="images/new_feature_file_new_branch.png">
 <img title="a title" alt="Alt text" height=300 width=250 src="images/new_feature_file_main.png">
 </p>

-We will talk about the collaboration workflows in detail in a later section but you got an idea how we can work with multiple branches when we want to try someting new, add a new feature etc.
+We will talk about the collaboration workflows in detail in a later section but you got an idea how we can work with multiple branches when we want to try something new, add a new feature etc.

 ## git checkout (command - another way of switching)